 Owning a garden is a beautiful thing because it comes with a lot of rewards.
-It also comes with a lot of responsibilities and, the same way that you have to get informed and get the recommendations when you buy the food for your dog, you have to get informed when it comes to taking care of your plants.
+It also comes with a lot of responsibilities and, the same way that you have to get informed and get recommendations when you buy food for your dog, you have to get informed when it comes to taking care of your plants.

 If you look at your plants like your babies, the same way you do when it comes to your dog, the way you will take care of them will make them grow and thrive and you will get to be very proud of your accomplishments.
 Helping them stay safe during winter is one of the most important things you can do to show them how much you care.